GLOBAL WATER DISTRIBUTION: Sources of Fresh and Salt Water

 Earth is unique because it has so much water.
 It’s in the ground, on the surface, in the air and in our bodies.

-About 71% of Earth is water.
+About 71% of Earth’s surface is water.
 If you took all the water on Earth and put it into a ball, it would be about 860 miles wide.

 Where is that water located?
 Is it saltwater or freshwater?
 How much water is in glaciers, groundwater, rivers and lakes?

-Here’s some interesting facts about the global water distribution and volume on Earth.
+Let’s take a look at some of the interesting facts about the global water distribution and volume on Earth.

 Global water distribution by the numbers

 The Earth holds about 326 million trillion gallons (326,000,000,000,000,000,000 gallons) of water.

 If you crunch the numbers, here’s the percentage in global water distribution of all these sources of water.

 The table is a rough approximation of global water distribution as some water in the atmosphere as water vapor, permafrost and biological water.